ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/5g-on-arm/how-to-1.md

 ## How to Choose Right 5G Servers
 ---

-#### We have done extensive 5G development on Arm servers with various HW configurations and SW components:
+#### We have done extensive 5G development and testing on Arm servers with various HW configurations and SW components:

      1. 5G-in-one-box (software only)